maithgopalan/c2-dataviz-2025/content/post/lab-7/index.markdown

 Submit a bulleted list of what you have accomplished as part of your final projects

 ## Finishing up
-When you have finished the above, just share the deployed link and/or github repo on Canvas
+When you have finished the above, just share the progress report on Canvas.
+Note that by the beginning of next week's class, you will need to share your work-in-progress github repo with a colleague for peer review